 New Jersey law prohibits any court-appointed official from being a partner or creditor of the partnership.
 All court-appointed officials are obligated to report to the Court on the progress of the partnership concerning business matters and the overall functionality of the partnership.
 Provisional managing partner(s) and custodians often file their recommendations to the Court concerning what action they believe is proper in regard to the partnership matter in which they were appointed.

 Determining the Value of Your Interest in a Partnership

-When a minority partner brings such an action, the NJ Courts will need to determine how much your interest is worth.
+When a minority partner brings legal action, NJ Courts will need to determine how much this partner’s interest is worth.
 In doing so, the courts will apply a “minority” and “marketability” discount in determining how much it is worth.
-In addition, New Jersey law provides that you will be given the “Fair Value” of your interest, determined by a valuation expert’s testimony.
-This value may be different from the “Fair Market Value”, the amount you might think your partnerly interest is worth on the open market, assuming you could sell it.
+In addition, New Jersey law provides that a minority partner will be given the “Fair Value” of their interest determined by a valuation expert.
+This value may be different from the “Fair Market Value”, the amount you might think your partnership interest is worth on the open market, assuming you could sell it.

-One key factor that will affect the value of your partnership interest is the valuation date.
-Under NJ law, this date is the date of the filing of your lawsuit or any earlier/later date the court may deem equitable.
-The court has complete discretion to decide the date and determine the value of your interest.
+One key factor that will affect the value of a partnership interest is the valuation date.
+Under NJ law, this date is the date of the filing of a lawsuit or any earlier/later date the court may deem equitable.
+The court has complete discretion to decide the date to determine the value of your interest.
 As one can imagine, this value can fluctuate depending on when your lawsuit is filed and when the court decides to place a value on your interest.